$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Aspects of the LCSR determination of the form factors

 where $Z_q$ is the external leg or wavefunction renormalisation.
-In $d = 4- \epsilon$ we find
+Through an explicit computation it is found that

-It is noteworthy that the renormalisation of the operator $O_D$ requires the additional diagrams where a gluon originates from the vertex though the covariant derivative.
+It is noteworthy that the renormalisation of the operator $O_D$ requires the additional diagrams where a gluon originates from the vertex through the covariant derivative.
 The operators $O_{mV,\partial T,\partial S}$ do renormalise multiplicatively since they are of lowest dimension (effectively three) and differ in quantum numbers when the contraction of the total derivative is undone.
-The operator $O_D$ is of dimension four and can and does mix with all the others.
+The operator $O_D$ is of dimension four and the dimension three operators can and do mix with $O_D$.
 In the notation \eqref{eq:Os}, the operator identity \eqref{eq:eom_op} reads